-In some of the worst cases a complete cure is often impossible unless the cause is removed.
-The B.B.C. are, of course, doing much useful work in this connection, but one can often supplement their excellent efforts by that each half of the frame should be as nearly identical as possible, electrically as well as mechanically.
+The circuit for the balanced frame is shown in Fig. 284.
+It is similar to that of an ordinary frame, except that the centre point of the winding is earthed.
+One end of the frame goes to the grid of the first valve in the usual way.
+The centre tap goes to earth, while the other end is joined to one side of the tuning condenser only.
+Points to remember in the fitting up of such a frame are: that each half of the frame should be as nearly identical as possible, electrically as well as mechanically.
 Both the outside leads should be the same length and equi-distant from the centre or earthed lead.
 Naturally, one will need a sensitive receiver with a frame if it is desired to get foreign stations with any degree of volume.
-A super-het, is ideal, but a straight four-valver, with a screen-grid stage, will usually meet all average needs.
-The placing of the receiver in a metal box or in some way screening it, will be an advantage when used in conjunction with the frame, although it is unlikely to
+A super-het. is ideal, but a straight four-valver, with a screen-grid stage, will usually meet all average needs.
+The placing of the receiver in a metal box or in some way screening it, will be an advantage when used in conjunction with the frame, although it is unlikely to be of much help with an ordinary aerial.